JuliaDynamics/ABMFrameworksComparison/WolfSheep/DECLARATION.md

 - init number of sheeps: 1000
 - init number of wolves: 500
-- grass regrowth time = 10
+- grass regrowth time: 10
 - reproduction rate of sheeps: 0.4
 - reproduction rate of wolves: 0.2
 - dimensions of the grid: (100, 100)